Shoaib Bashir is shock name in England's Test squad for India tour

 Bashir, 20, has just 10 first-class wickets at an average of 67 in his six-match career, but is one of three uncapped players in the squad, alongside Lancashire left-arm spinner Tom Hartley and Surrey quick Gus Atkinson in the squad of 16 for the five-Test tour.

-Ben Foakes has been recalled to the squad but, according to managing director Rob Key, no decision has yet been made over whether the Surrey man or Jonny Bairstow keep wicket.
-Vice-captain Ollie Pope and first-choice spinner Jack Leach return from long-term injury.
+Ben Foakes has been recalled to the squad but, according to managing director Rob Key, no decision has yet been made over whether the Surrey man or Jonny Bairstow will keep wicket.
+Vice-captain Ollie Pope and first-choice spinner Jack Leach return from long-term injuries.

+Bashir and Hartley join Leach and Rehan Ahmed in a four-strong spin arsenal, while Joe Root will offer a part-time option.
+Bashir and Hartley, who is 24 and has played two ODIs, are both tall spinners, which perhaps reflects England’s desire to copy the new-ball spin Axar Patel used against them on their last visit to India in 2021.
+However, it is a tall ask for two modest records (Hartley’s first-class average is 36.6, but he is a handy batsman at No 8).
+Both men were on the England Lions training camp in the UAE this month.

 Shoaib Bashir is bowling for the first time in @CountyChamp cricket and immediately has Cook in trouble.
 60/0